 We have covered a good amount of time in understanding the decision boundary.
-Check out previous blog Logistic Regression for Machine Learning using Python.
+Check out the previous blog Logistic Regression for Machine Learning using Python.
 And how to overcome this problem of the sharp curve, with probability.

 So to establish the hypothesis we also found the Sigmoid function or Logistic function.